Visit our other Wisconsin Historical Society websites!

 Refine or narrow your results by clicking any term in the gray boxes below.

 Expand your results by removing any breadcrumb in a gray outlined box above.
 Click on the blue "X" to remove the term.

 Narrow your results by entering a keyword into the search box above.
 Then click the "Search Within" checkbox, then click on the orange "Search" button.

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

-Description: Workers inspecting rows of IHC engines at International Harvester's Deering Works.
-The factory was owned by the Deering Harvester Company before 1902, and...
+Description: International Harvester's Deering Twine Mill.
+The twine mill was part of the Deering Works.
+The factory was owned by the Deering Harvester Company until 19...